hjv300/repo_for_reexam_ccs2/README.md

 ## Project Overview

 The goal of this project is to evaluate the effectiveness of integrating textual and audio features for song topic classification.
-By leveraging a combination of BERT for lyrics and audio feature analysis, the multimodal model significantly outperforms the unimodal baseline.
+By leveraging a combination of BERT for lyrics and audio feature analysis.

 ## Features